appsmithorg/appsmith-docs/framework-reference/javascript-editor-beta/README.md

 }
 ```

+#### Executing JavaScript Functions On Page Load
+It is possible to run JavaScript functions on page load of your application.
+The video below shows you how to set it up

+{% embed url="https://youtu.be/yo2-XEt_EuU" caption="How To Run JavaScript Functions On Page Load" %}

 ### Current Limitations

 As we’ve currently released the beta version, the following are the current limitations of JavaScript Editor functionality: